Seven Tips For A Kickass Trumpet Comeback (2025 Trumpet Year-in-Review)

 “Judge each day not by the harvest you reap, but by the seeds you sow.”

 It just takes practicing the good stuff, a little each day, and waiting.
 Do that, and it’ll work.
 It always works.
-Well… I guess I can’t claim it always works for everyone, every time, but I’ve never met a trumpeter it didn’t work for, and I know a lot of trumpet players.
+Well… I guess I can’t say it always works for everyone, every time, but I’ve never met a trumpeter it didn’t work for, and I know a lot of trumpet players.

-Trust me, you aren’t special in that way.
+So trust me, you aren’t special in that way.

-Good Luck On Your Ultimate Comeback!
+Good Luck On Your Kickass Comeback!

-Inside, you’ll find four self-paced courses for taking even the greenest adult beginner to confidently practicing every day and loving the sounds they make.
-And getting started is simple.
-Check out the lessons completely risk-free (full course listing here) for two weeks.
+To get started, check out the lessons completely risk-free (full course listing here) for two weeks.
 If you’re loving your progress, stick around for just $49 per month.
 And if the lessons aren’t your cup of tea, no sweat.
 Cancel your membership anytime in those first 14 days, and you aren’t charged a dime.

 So there you have it: The 2025 Trumpet Year-in-Review.